 Poor lighting is often cited as one of the most common interior design mistakes.
-While poor lighting is sure to be stressful and annoying no matter what room you may be in, it can be especially problematic in a home office or in any business setting; in fact, bad lighting is one of the most popular complaints from office employees around the globe.
+While poor lighting is sure to be stressful and annoying no matter what room it’s in, it can be especially problematic in a home office or any business setting; in fact, bad lighting is one of the most popular complaints from office employees worldwide.

 Types of Lighting

 First thing’s first—what type of lighting should you choose for your office?
-There are a few different options to choose from, and each type has its own specific purpose and its own distinct advantages and disadvantages.
+There are a few different options, and each type has a specific purpose and distinct advantages and disadvantages.
 You can combine these various types of lighting to create a properly lit working atmosphere.

-If your office lacks sufficient natural and overhead light, you may want to consider adding task lighting to all of the employee desks.
-Tasks lights are small lamps that can be plugged into any outlet to provide extra lighting right where the employee needs it.
+If your office lacks sufficient natural and overhead light, you may consider adding task lighting to employee desks.
+Tasks lights are small lamps that you can plug into any outlet to provide extra lighting right where the employee needs it.
 There are even LED task lights and lamps made to emulate the look of natural light.

-Working with a computer day in and day out for hours at a time can cause eye strain and even migraines.
+Working with a computer day in and day out for hours can cause eye strain and even migraines.
 Placing corrective lighting behind your computer monitor can help immensely.
 The corrective lighting helps to diminish the glare coming from the screen.

 How to Properly Light Your Office

 Make sure to note where light is poorly distributed.
-You will want to have an office or workspace that is uniformly lit.
-This is where the various types of lighting come into play, as each can help to fill a room in a totally balanced way, making for much happier employees.
+You will want a uniformly lit office or workspace.
+Additional lighting can help fill a room in a totally balanced way, making for much happier employees.

-Consider wall paint choices: You should definitely consider how the wall color of your office or workspace affects the lighting.
+Consider wall paint: You should consider how the wall color and finishes of your office or workspace affect the lighting.
 Super bright or glossy wall paint can cause glare, so you may want to avoid choices that fall under those categories.

-How to Find Out if Your Office Needs Better Lighting
+How to Determine If Your Office Needs Better Lighting